 - If you drop your Citi prescription drug coverage and enroll in a Medicare prescription drug plan, you may not be able to get your Citi coverage back at a later date.
 You should compare your current coverage carefully — including which drugs are covered — with the coverage and cost of the plans offering Medicare prescription drug coverage in your area.

 - Your existing Citi coverage is, on average, at least as good as standard Medicare prescription drug coverage (this is your "creditable" coverage).
 As a result, you can keep your current Citi coverage and not pay extra if you decide you want to join a Medicare prescription drug plan.
 People can enroll in a Medicare prescription drug plan when they first become eligible for Medicare.
-In addition, people with Medicare have the opportunity to enroll in a Medicare prescription drug plan during an annual enrollment period from October 15-December 7 for coverage effective the first day of the following year.
+In addition, people with Medicare have the opportunity to enroll in a Medicare prescription drug plan during an Annual Enrollment period from October 15 to December 7 for coverage effective the first day of the following year.